East Multnomah County Community Gardens and Farms

 • CROPS, or Community Reaps Our Produce and Shares, is a volunteer effort to farm 2 acres of surplus property owned by Multnomah County located in Troutdale just north of Southwest Halsey Street and east of Northeast 244th Avenue, or roughly north of McMenamins Edgefield at 2126 S.W.
 Halsey St. Jerry Hunter, program manager and urban agriculturalist, said 2015 is the farm’s seventh season and last year, the farm produced 15,000 pounds of produce for SnowCap Community Charities.
 He is always looking for volunteers, who range from church groups to scout troops.
 For details on how to help, contact Hunter at 503-867-6043 or firstname.lastname@example.org.

-• The Wood Village Community Garden, located at City Hall at 2055 N.E.
-238th Dr., is FULL FOR THE 2015 SEASON.
-Registration for the 2016 season begins Jan.
-4, 2016.
+• The Wood Village Community Garden is located at 2055 N.E.
+238th Dr. Registration begins in early January.
 If you have any questions regarding the community garden, please contact Greg Dirks at GregD@ci.Wood-Village.or.us, call 503-489-6854 or click on this link: Wood Village Community Garden

 • East Multnomah County also has 15 schools — including Centennial Park School — that are part of the Oregon Department of Education’s Farm to School and Oregon School Garden Program.
 Click here for a map of the schools/gardens.